 What Are Complex Numbers

-A complex number is a number of the form:
+A complex number is written in the form:

 z = a + bi